Tinkerforge/doc/en/source/Kits/CameraSlider/Construction.rst

    :align: center
    :target: ../../_images/Kits/kit_camera_slider_step37_1500.jpg

-While the cart substructure was built four 12mm bolts with lock nuts were added to the bottom side of the cart:
+While the cart substructure was built, four 12mm bolts with lock nuts were added to the bottom side of the cart:

 * Realign those 12mm bolts so that one bolt on each side of the cart sits in